The 4 Best Vitamin D Supplements Depending on Your Specific Needs, from Registered Dietitians

 On the other hand, the only food source of vitamin D2 is mushrooms, which can make acquiring it through diet alone quite difficult.
 So, D2 is typically added to foods and beverages—such as cereals, plant milks, and orange juice—to supplement their nutrition.

 A few thoughts to keep in mind about vitamin D3: If you have a vitamin D deficiency, you should speak with a healthcare professional about supplementing with a high dose of vitamin D3.
 Also, if you’re vegan or vegetarian, you may want to research D3 supplements, as many products source D3 from fish or sheep’s wool.
 However, recent advancements have allowed manufacturers to produce vegan-friendly forms of vitamin D3 derived from sustainably sourced lichen (we spotlight one of these below).
 As with any supplement, be a conscious consumer, read the ingredients list, and research a supplement before you buy it.
+For another alternative, some companies have even produced Vitamin D immunity shots.

 With our shopping list below, we’ve done some of that for you.